KiandaBPM/docs/content/docs/platform/rules/workflow/hide-or-disable.md

 ## Introduction ##

 Use the **Hide or Disable** rule to hide, disable, show or enable a field or a component in a Kianda form.
-This rule is very useful if you want different parts of a form, a complete form or multiple forms, to appear or hide based on how the user of the form completes the form.
+This rule is very useful if you want different parts of a form, a complete form or multiple forms, to appear or hide based on how the form user completes the form.

 There are seven possible actions within this rule that can be applied to fields or forms: